Yandex Cloud

 This file describes:

-• Networks and subnets where your clusters will be hosted.
+• Networks and subnets that will host your clusters.

 • Managed Service for MySQL® source cluster.